Marin Market Intelligence

 • Homes with ambiguous or exceptionally high insurance costs sit, funneling directly into the Stale Market.

 3. The Algorithm Disconnect (Zillow vs. Reality) Automated valuation models continue to lag the transactional reality.
-Our MLS data shows the median closed price climbing to $1.88M with the average home selling above its original list.
+Per BAREIS MLS, the Q2 2026 median closed price climbed to $1,865,000, with three out of four homes selling above original list.
 Predictive models average in the uninsurable and aspirational inventory that sits unsold; the MLS median reflects only the homes that crossed the finish line.

 Micro-Market Realities